kubernetes-sigs/lws/keps/766-DisaggDeployment/README.md

 - Poor user experience (no single resource to manage)
 - Harder to discover and use
 - State management would be complex without a CRD

+### Alternative 4: Use LWS Partition Field Instead of Multiple LWS per Revision

+Instead of creating separate LeaderWorkerSets per revision (resulting in up to 4 LWS during updates: old-prefill, old-decode, new-prefill, new-decode), use the LWS `partition` field to perform in-place updates within a single LWS per side.

+**How it would work**:
+- DisaggDeployment creates exactly 2 LWS: `{name}-prefill` and `{name}-decode`
+- Rolling updates manipulate the `partition` field on both LWS to progressively update groups
+- Groups with ordinal `>= partition` get the new template; groups `< partition` remain on old

+**Why we chose multiple LWS per revision instead**:

+1. **Revision-aware traffic routing**: DisaggDeployment is designed for disaggregated inference, where a load balancer (e.g., a modified LLM-d Endpoint Picker) must route prefill requests to backends whose decode counterparts are on the **same revision**.
+With separate LWS (and Service) per revision, each pod's revision is explicit via labels (`disaggdeployment.x-k8s.io/revision`).
+The load balancer can count backends per revision across both pools and distribute traffic proportionally.
+With partition-based updates, pods within the same LWS have different templates based on ordinal, making revision-aware routing significantly more complex.
+The goal is to avoid having a prefill talk to an incompatible decode—both sides must be treated as totally incompatible.
+This special routing requires work on the LLM-d side.

+2. **LWS as a read-only resource**: Treating LWS as a read-only resource (similar to how Deployment treats ReplicaSet) makes more sense for this use case.
+During a coordinated rollout, you want to update prefill and decode at different paces depending on the step you are at—it's a tied update across two dimensions.
+This level of control is difficult to achieve with partition, which operates on a single LWS independently.

+3. **Ops observability**: Separate LWS per revision is simpler for ops observability.
+You can see directly at which stage your update is, since you can see the version right away during updates (e.g., "old-prefill: 2 replicas, new-prefill: 3 replicas") rather than inspecting partition boundaries within a single LWS.

+**Trade-offs acknowledged**:
+- **Resource overhead**: Up to 4 LWS exist during updates vs. 2.
+However, LWS is a lightweight coordination resource; the actual pod count remains the same.
+- **Complexity**: The two-dimensional rolling update algorithm is more complex than coordinating two partition values.
+However, this complexity is encapsulated in the DisaggDeployment controller.

+**Potential LWS improvements that could enable partition-based approach**:
+- Pod-level revision labels (independent of LWS name) would help with traffic routing
+- Revision-aware service selectors at the LWS level
+- See also: [#710](https://github.com/kubernetes-sigs/lws/issues/710) for related discussion on revision tracking